From the Superintendent:

 33589 SE High School Way

 Scappoose School District does not discriminate on the basis of race, religion, color, national origin, disability, marital or parental status, or sex in providing education or access to benefits of education services, activities and programs in accordance with Title VI of the Civil Rights Act of 1964 as amended; Title IX of the Educational Amendments of 1972; Section 504 of the Rehabilitation Act of 1973, as amended; and Title 11 of the Americans with Disabilities Act.
 Persons having questions about equal opportunity and nondiscrimination should contact the Director of Student Services or the Superintendent at 970-200-8000.
 Persons having questions about or requests for special needs and accommodation should contact the Director of Student Services at 971-200-8000.
-Persons having concerns or complaints about Title IX should contact the Title IX Coordinator, Superintendent, Stephen Jupe at 971-200-8000.
+Persons having concerns or complaints about Title IX should contact the Title IX Coordinator, Federal civil rights laws prohibit discrimination against an individual because he/she has opposed any discrimination act or practice or because that person has filed a charge, testified, assisted or participated in an investigation, proceeding or hearing.
+Superintendent, Stephen Jupe at 971-200-8000.